 Recovery and Spirituality

 I’d be happy to report I’m exceptional or a prodigy, yet the more I’ve examined the data and the world of recovery, the more I appreciate my good fortune.
-I cannot honestly claim credit.
+In all honesty, I cannot claim credit.

 I am often asked what keeps me engaged in recovery work.
 Why do I still need it?
 After all, it’s been so long.
-And I've done a lot for others including creating a website with free content on recovery (www.ProgressiveRecovery.org).
+And I've even tried to provide for others including creating a website with free content on recovery (www.ProgressiveRecovery.org).
 Isn’t that enough?

 I do love working with others, and I do like feeling grateful.
 And no doubt the benefits of a life lived well are many.
 However, I’ve seen that none of these ultimately suffice unless I continue to experience WIIFM, or "What’s In It For Me."
 Yes, I am a self-involved human being first and foremost.